Help to Buy

 Assistance to home buyers purchasing a new build property in England

-Unfortunately not all new homes are available with Help to Buy assistance.
-The individual developer must first register their new build site with Help to Buy, then they can advertise that funding is available.
-You should look out for the Help to Buy logo to confirm that Help to Buy is available.
-If you can’t see a logo then be sure to ask for confirmation.
+Unfortunately, not all new homes are available to buy with Help to Buy assistance.
+The individual developer must first register their new build site with Help to Buy – and then they can advertise that funding is available.
+It’s worth looking out for the Help to Buy logo or asking for confirmation in each case.

 How does it Work?